neuro-symbolic-ai/latent_mathematical_reasoning/README.md

 In this repository, you can find the code (`latent_reasoning.py` and `latent_reasoning_multistep.py`) to reproduce the results obtained in our paper with different neural encoders and multi-operational paradigms.

-Keep in mind that this is experimental code subject to continuous optimisation and changes.
+Keep in mind that this repository contains experimental code subject to continuous optimisation and changes.
 If you have any questions, please send an email to `marco.valentino@idiap.ch`.

 ## Synthetic Data